Epidemic spreading in group-structured populations: Methods

 \item[(ii)] The peak of infection, i.e., the maximum value of the fraction of infected nodes that are simultaneously present in the network.

 \item[(iii)] The epidemic duration, i.e., the instant of time when the last infected node recovers.

 \end{itemize}

-Given an edge-colored graph and the parameters $\beta^{(1)}$ and $\beta^{(2)}$ of the epidemic model, we simulate multiple times SIR dynamics.
+Given an edge-colored graph and the parameters $\beta^{(\ell)}$ of the epidemic model, we simulate multiple times SIR dynamics.
 Values of the above metrics displayed in our figures correspond to their sample averages.

-For the special case $\beta^{(1)} = \beta^{(2)} = \beta$, we approximate the pseudo-critical epidemic threshold of the given edge-colored graph as the value of the spreading rate $\beta$ corresponding to the maximum of the ratio between the sample standard deviation and the sample average of the outbreak size.
+In the inset of Fig.~\ref{fig:3}(c), we approximate the pseudo-critical epidemic threshold of the given edge-colored graph as the value of the spreading rate $\beta$ corresponding to the maximum of the ratio between the sample standard deviation and the sample average of the outbreak size.